ADARSHPanchpuri/Amazon-Revenue-Analysis-/README.md

-## **Project Overview**

-I have worked on analyzing a dataset of over 20,000 sales records from an Amazon-like e-commerce platform.
-This project involves extensive querying of customer behavior, product performance, and sales trends using PostgreSQL.
-Through this project, I have tackled various SQL problems, including revenue analysis, customer segmentation, and inventory management.

-The project also focuses on data cleaning, handling null values, and solving real-world business problems using structured queries.

-## **Task: Data Cleaning**

-I cleaned the dataset by:
-- **Removing duplicates**: Duplicates in the customer and order tables were identified and removed.
-- **Handling missing values**: Null values in critical fields (e.g., customer address, payment status) were either filled with default values or handled using appropriate methods.

----

-## **Handling Null Values**

-Null values were handled based on their context:
-- **Customer addresses**: Missing addresses were assigned default placeholder values.
-- **Payment statuses**: Orders with null payment statuses were categorized as “Pending.”
-- **Shipping information**: Null return dates were left as is, as not all shipments are returned.

----

-## **Objective**

-The primary objective of this project is to showcase SQL proficiency through complex queries that address real-world e-commerce business challenges.
-The analysis covers various aspects of e-commerce operations, including:
-- Customer behavior
-- Sales trends
-- Inventory management
-- Payment and shipping analysis
-- Forecasting and product performance

-## **Identifying Business Problems**

-Key business problems identified:
-1. Low product availability due to inconsistent restocking.
-2. High return rates for specific product categories.
-3. Significant delays in shipments and inconsistencies in delivery times.
-4. High customer acquisition costs with a low customer retention rate.

-## **Learning Outcomes**

-This project enabled me to:
-- Design and implement a normalized database schema.
-- Clean and preprocess real-world datasets for analysis.
-- Use advanced SQL techniques, including window functions, subqueries, and joins.
-- Conduct in-depth business analysis using SQL.
-- Optimize query performance and handle large datasets efficiently.

----

-## **Conclusion**

-This advanced SQL project successfully demonstrates my ability to solve real-world e-commerce problems using structured queries.
-From improving customer retention to optimizing inventory and logistics, the project provides valuable insights into operational challenges and solutions.

-By completing this project, I have gained a deeper understanding of how SQL can be used to tackle complex data problems and drive business decision-making.
+Project Overview
+I analyzed a dataset containing over 20,000 sales records from an Amazon-like e-commerce platform.
+The project focused on extracting insights related to customer behavior, product performance, and sales trends using PostgreSQL.
+I tackled a variety of real-world business challenges through advanced SQL queries, including revenue analysis, customer segmentation, and inventory optimization.

+Data Cleaning & Preprocessing
+To prepare the dataset for analysis, I performed the following tasks:

+Duplicate Removal: Identified and eliminated duplicate entries in the customer and order tables.

+Null Handling:

+Missing customer addresses were replaced with default placeholders.

+Null payment statuses were categorized as “Pending.”

+Null return dates were retained, as not all orders were returned.

+Project Objective
+The core goal was to apply advanced SQL to solve practical e-commerce business problems.
+Key analysis areas included:

+Customer purchase patterns

+Product sales performance

+Inventory management insights

+Payment and shipping behavior

+Forecasting and return analysis

+Key Business Problems Identified

+Inconsistent product restocking led to low availability.

+Certain product categories had high return rates.

+Shipment delays and irregular delivery times were prevalent.

+High customer acquisition costs were coupled with low retention.

+Key Learning Outcomes
+Through this project, I:

+Designed and worked with a normalized relational database.

+Cleaned and preprocessed real-world datasets effectively.

+Applied advanced SQL techniques including window functions, CTEs, subqueries, and complex joins.

+Conducted comprehensive business analysis using SQL.

+Optimized queries for performance on large datasets.

+Conclusion
+This advanced SQL project showcases my ability to apply structured queries to address complex business challenges in the e-commerce space.
+From enhancing customer retention strategies to improving inventory and logistics, the project demonstrates how data-driven decisions can be made using SQL.
+It strengthened both my technical and analytical skills, offering practical exposure to solving real-world problems.